hapax/hapax.github.io/assets/reality.md

 is actually a prerequisite!
-Nevertheless, these are narratives about science that can and very often do guide career decisions, so I would like to tell you a counter-narrative about what the prerequisites are, what a scientist does and why they do it.
+Nevertheless, these are narratives about science that can and very often do guide career decisions, so I would like to tell you some counter-narratives about what the prerequisites are. <!-- , what a scientist does and why they do it.-->

 Really, the main prerequisites are very simple.
 All you need is the courage to admit you don't know something, and the